-For 2021 only: DAVE, or DVOA Adjusted for Variation Early, is a formula which combines our preseason forecast with current DVOA to get a more accurate projection of how a team will play the rest of the season.
-DAVE is currently 85% preseason forecast and 76% actual performance for teams with 10 games, and 16% preseason forecast with 84% actual performance for teams with 11 games.
+For 2021 only: DAVE, or DVOA Adjusted for Variation Early, is a formula which combines our preseason forecast with current weighted DVOA to get a more accurate projection of how a team will play the rest of the season.
+DAVE is currently 24% preseason forecast and 76% actual performance for teams with 10 games, and 16% preseason forecast with 84% actual performance for teams with 11 games.

 UNADJUSTED VOA numbers do not include adjustments for opponent and only penalize offenses for lost fumbles.
 The adjustment for playing indoors is still present.

-SCHEDULE lists average defensive DVOA of opponents played this season, ranked from hardest schedule (#1, most positive) to easiest schedule (#32, most negative).
+SCHEDULE lists average defensive DVOA of opponents played this season, ranked from hardest schedule (#1, most negative) to easiest schedule (#32, most positive).
 It is not adjusted for which games are home or road.

 VARIANCE measures the statistical variance of the team's weekly DVOA performance.
 Teams are ranked from most consistent (#1, lowest variance) to least consistent (#32, highest variance).